falcosecurity/falcosidekick/README.md

   port: 8080 # Port of service of Kubeless function
   kubeconfig: "~/.kube/config" # Kubeconfig file to use (only if falcoside is running outside the cluster)
   # minimumpriority: "debug" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)

+webui:
+  address: "" # WebUI address, if not empty, WebUI output is enabled
 ```

 Usage :